ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 fully finalize the Context by setting it to `CLOSED`, after which point no changes can be made without re-opening the `UploadContext`.
 If user tries to change the status of an `UploadContext` that's not `OPEN`, they receive an error.
-Once an update operation is complete, the UCS publishes a Kafka event reflecting the latest state of the `UploadContext` and returns an HTTP response indicating the update was successful.
+Once an update operation is complete, the UCS publishes an event reflecting the latest state of the `UploadContext` and returns an HTTP response indicating the update was successful.